forestgardenwales/forestgarden.wales/content/_index.md

 draft: false
 ---

-# Forest Garden Wales

-We are a newly established forest garden in the beautiful Ceredigion countryside, near Newcastle Emlyn in West Wales.
+We’re a newly established forest garden in the beautiful Ceredigion countryside, near Newcastle Emlyn in West Wales.

-We have a well-developed 1 acre site (with wildlife pond, polytunnel & propagation beds), a 0.5 acre coppice and a 1 acre “greenfield site” which will be the new Ornamental Wildlife Forest Garden.
+We have a well-developed 1 acre site (with wildlife pond, polytunnel & propagation beds), a 0.5 acre coppice and a 1 acre “greenfield site” which will be the new OMG!
+(Ornamental Maintenance-free Garden!).

-We offer [tours](/tours/), [talks](/talks/) and a [design service](/design/).
+{{< figure src="/img/northface.jpg" alt="Photo of hedge, oak tree, polytunnel and freshly scythed grass path" caption="North boundary mixed hedge and grass path" >}}

 ## What is forest gardening?